HedvigInsurance/market-web/README.md

 __Flags__
   - `--space N` Your space id to fetch.

+### Deploying to staging & prod
+`bin/heroku-release` is run on each release, which syncs the schema against the Storyblok space the environment uses.
+It does however bail unless the environment variable `SYNC_STORYBLOK_ON_RELEASE` is set to `true` so there's basically no risk that you accidentally sync a schema for example when setting up a PR instance (unless you set that env var yourself obv).

 ### Deploying a Storyblok space to a Heroku PR instance
 The PR instance should by default point to staging, but in case you'd want a custom space to toy around with.
 Make sure you've set the env var `STORYBLOK_MANAGEMENT_TOKEN`.
 Then you can run: